gliderlabs/docker-alpine/docs/build.md

 ## Differences

-As we maintain the [official Alpine Linux image in the Docker Library][library], we have specific `options` files for library versions.
-These contain options that may differ slightly from the `gliderlabs/alpine` image.
-Compare the `BUILD_OPTIONS` variable to see differences between versions.

-The `gliderlabs/alpine` has these additional features:

-* Alpine package mirror CDN sponsored by [Fastly][fastly] for speedy package installation all over the globe.
-* An `apk-install` convenience script to update the index, add packages, and then remove the cache.

-This should help with your image decision.
-If features of the `gliderlabs/alpine` image are not of importance to you and you value closest to upstream, then stick with `alpine`.
-If you want to use additional features we add to the image, then you would use `gliderlabs/alpine`.
+There is only one difference between the `gliderlabs/alpine`  image and the [official Alpine Linux image in the Docker Library][library] today.
+The `gliderlabs/alpine` image has an `apk-install` script added to it.
+However, this script is now considered deprecated as the `apk` utility has the same functionality built-in (using `apk --no-cache`).
+We now recommend using the official `alpine` images unless you were already using `gliderlabs/alpine`.

 ## Testing